close Business Finance Invest Bullets Most Viewed

 Countries with the Same Stance as India

 Before the recent upgrade in User Billing Policy, Google made its customers complete all in-app purchases through its in-house platform, Google Pay.
 Whether a user was paying through credit, debit cards, or any other banking options, every transaction was completed using Google’s payment gateway.
 Through this, Google cut its 15-30% commission, and the leftover amount was transferred to the respective apps' developers.
-This in-app purchasing through Google’s payment system was opposed worldwide, including India.
+This in-app purchasing through Google’s payment system was opposed worldwide, including in India.

 India is not alone in realising the monopoly Google has in the market, especially in the advertising sector.
 Europe, USA, UK, Australia, Japan, and South Korea have taken a stand by filing several antitrust cases against the search giant.
 South Korea went as far as updating its Telecommunication Business Act in August 2021, turning monopolies of Google and Apple in the app payment market illegal.